joelself/toml_parser/README.md

 [![ghit.me](https://ghit.me/badge.svg?repo=joelself/toml_parser)](https://ghit.me/repo/joelself/toml_parser)

 Based on the official [TOML ABNF](https://github.com/toml-lang/toml/blob/abnf/toml.abnf#L54).
-Currently a work in progress as it can only parse Newlines, Whitespace, Comments, (partially) Key-Value Pairs, Standard Tables, Array Tables, Integers, Floats, Basic Strings, Multiline Basic Strings, Literal Strings, Booleans, (partially) Datetimes.
-Still needs the rest of Key-Value Pairs,the rest of Datetimes, Arrays, Inline Tables, Expressions, and TOML (the top level).
+Currently a work in progress as it can only parse Newlines, Whitespace, Comments, Key-Value Pairs, Standard Tables, Array Tables, Integers, Floats, Basic Strings, Multiline Basic Strings, Literal Strings, Booleans, Datetimes, and Arrays.
+Still needs Inline tables, Expressions, allow Inline tables and Arrays to be vals and the top-level TOML.

-Needs structs to represent various high-level pieces, probably Arrays, Datetime, Inline Tables, Expressions, and TOML as well as accept methods for traversing the structure.
-Also needs tests for each named function.
-Some tests have been written.
+All high level structs representing the ABNF are implemented except for (partially) Val, Expression, Inline table and TOML.

 To get the source simply ```git clone https://github.com/joelself/toml_parser.git```.
 I took a dependencies on `regex_macros` which requires you be on the nightly version of Rust.
 Fortunately [multirust](https://github.com/brson/multirust) makes this dead simple without forcing all of your Rust evironment to be on Nightly.